Renault 1 000 kg: Chronology

-For 1961 buyers could specify a diesel option.
+For 1961, buyers could specify a diesel option.
 The 1816 cc 58 PS diesel unit came from Indenor, a company established by Peugeot to specialise in the design and manufacture of diesel engines.
-This engine was offered in the Peugeot D4 since 1959.
-Although diesel powered vehicles were not popular in France, the lower fuel tax rate on diesel fuel made it attractive for buyers.
+This engine was offered in the Peugeot D4 in 1959.
+Although diesel powered vehicles were not popular in France, the lower fuel tax rate on diesel fuel made them attractive to buyers.
 From the middle of 1962, Renault substituted a 2720 cc diesel engine of their own construction producing 61 PS.